imagej/imagej.github.io/_pages/plugins/spatial-pathology-plugin.md

 ctrl + a: Undoes your current selection, excellent way to let you redo anything that pops up

 ### Questions(?)
 If you have any questions or issues, please contact me with concerns or create an issue within github itself.
-Although this is a plugin affiliated with the Weis Lab at Wake Forest University I am the sole developer so bothering them with any issues you have with this will be fruitless but I would be happy to help with anything.
+Although this is a plugin affiliated with the Weis Lab at Wake Forest University I am the sole developer so contacting them with any issues you have with this will be fruitless but I would be happy to help with anything.